5 tips to master the follow-up

 Affinity is a powerful tool to help you master the art and science of the follow-up.
 Affinity will proactively let you know when it's time to follow up with prospects and customers.

 You can also set up rules and reminders to make sure your relationships never go stale.
-Check out the product in action.
+See the product in action.
 Affinity acts as your safety net, ensuring your most important relationships don't fall through the cracks.

 {{request-demo="/rt-components"}}